SeanDS/zero/README.md

 `circuit.py` can parse both LISO input (`.fil`) and LISO output (`.out`) files.
 The above command will display the results.
 Some commands are not yet supported (see `LISO parsing` below).

+#### Parser hints
+To force a file to be parsed as either an input or an output file, specify the `--force-input` or `--force-output` flags.

+### Comparing results to LISO
-Additionally, a comparison between `circuit.py`'s native result and that of LISO can be made with `circuit liso-compare path/to/liso/file`.
+A comparison between `circuit.py`'s native result and that of LISO can be made with `circuit liso-compare path/to/liso/file`.
 Note that any operations that involve running LISO (e.g. `liso-compare`) require the LISO binary to be set using the `LISO_DIR` environment variable.

+LISO can also be run by `circuit.py` directly, using the `circuit liso-external` command.
+To allow LISO to plot its own results, instead of plotting the results in `circuit.py`, specify the `--liso-plot` flag.

 ### As a library
 `circuit.py` can also be included as a library within other Python code.
 For